Bring Back Madhuri (Mahadevi)

 - Support evidence-based welfare: Encourage decisions grounded in veterinary assessments and humane rehabilitation plans.

-- Donate to verified welfare groups: Contribute to organisations doing on-the-ground elephant care and rehabilitation (verify credentials first).
+- Donate to verified welfare groups: Contribute to organisations delivering on-the-ground elephant care (verify credentials first).

 - Share trusted updates: Avoid sharing unverified claims — rely on reputable media and official statements.